AAslan94/pyenlight/README.md

 - `mac.py`: slotted and unslotted CSMA/CA, ACKs, hidden nodes, BTMA, and aggregation.

 ---
-### Configuration System
+### Constants and Default Parameters

-Default parameters are stored in `EnLightConfig`, which contains six dataclasses:
+Default constants and fallback values are stored in `EnLightConfig`, which contains six dataclasses:

 ```python
 config.physics